 - Entropion (the tendency of the eyelids to roll inwards)

 - Retinal pigment epithelial dystrophy

-Progressive retinal atrophy is a group of degenerative illnesses that affect mostly Chihuahuas, Labradors, Poodles and Cocker Spaniels.
-If your Chihuahua is loosing vision this could be the cause and you should seek veterinary attention immediately.
+Progressive retinal atrophy is a group of degenerative illnesses that affect mostly Chihuahuas, Labradors, Poodles, and Cocker Spaniels.
+If your Chihuahua is losing vision, this could be the cause, and you should seek veterinary attention immediately.

-- Announce your presence when approaching to your dog whistling or clapping your hands softly
+- Announce your presence when approaching your dog by whistling or clapping your hands softly.

 - Consider getting a Muffin’s Halo for your dog.
 You can read about it and order one here.
 Amazon also has them here.

 As you can see, there are many signs of vision loss in dogs.
 However, as a dog owner, you may want to familiarize yourself with the signs that may point to a worsening vision problem.

 Dogs won’t let their owner know that they are starting to lose their vision, which is why knowing what to look for is so important.

 Your dog’s vision problems may become progressively worse if you toss them a treat or toy, and they don’t see it.